 Whether you’re walking to work, stepping out at lunchtime, walking to the shops or local park or taking the dog for a walk, brisk walking can be simple to fit into your everyday life.

 Nothing!
 Walking is free and can even save you money on travel costs.

 The good news is you don’t have to wear sports kit or start an expensive fitness programme!

 But you can download the free Active 10 app from One You, which shows how much brisk walking you’re doing, where you can increase your pace and fit more into your day.

-Walking for Health is England’s largest network of health walk schemes, helping people across the country lead a more active lifestyle.
-Active Cumbria manage the Cumbria Walking for Health scheme, we have group walks around the county that are led by friendly, specially trained volunteers and staff from various organisations inc the NHS who are on hand to provide encouragement and support, and make sure no one gets left behind.
+A great way to get started is to join a local walking group.
+Ramblers Wellbeing Walks is England’s largest network of wellbeing walks, helping people across the country lead a more active lifestyle.
+Active Cumbria manage the Cumbria Ramblers Wellbeing Walks scheme, we have group walks around the county that are led by friendly, specially trained volunteers and staff from various organisations inc the NHS who are on hand to provide encouragement and support, and make sure no one gets left behind.

 Our walks are short and over easy terrain, and are open to everyone but are especially aimed at those who are least active.
 Have a look at our Ramblers Wellbeing Walks Cumbria page